yistLin/prove-it/_posts/2019-07-10-prove-that-sleep-in-the-bible-symbolizes-death.md

 ---
 layout: post
-title: "Prove that Sleep in the Bible Symbolizes Death"
+title: "Prove That Sleep in the Bible Symbolizes Death"
 tags: [sleep, death]
 ---